 - A change in identity involving altered behaviours, emotions, thoughts, memories and perceptions — these may be observed by others or reported by the individual.

-- Repeated and excessive gaps in memory for everyday events, important personal information, or traumatic events.
+- Repeated and excessive gaps in memory for everyday events, important personal information, large portions of childhood or traumatic events.

 What causes a person to have a split personality?

 The main cause of dissociative identity disorder is severe and repeated trauma in childhood, often beginning before the age of 7.
 This may include verbal, physical or sexual abuse or severe neglect.